pcattori/remix-template-vite/README.md

 # remix-template-vite

-⚠️ Remix support for Vite in unstable.
+⚠️ Remix support for Vite is unstable and not recommended for production.

 📖 See the [Remix Vite docs][remix-vite-docs] for details on supported features.